google-research/flood-forecasting/docs/source/usage/config.rst

    It may be used when there are low memory constraints, for GPU or CPU or both.
    Instead of using a low n_samples, this sampler may be enabled, which should result in a better approximation for such cases.
-   Another use is deterministic results may be compared 1:1.
+   The 10 points are:
+   * a point that is the distribution's mean,
-   The 10 points are the dist mean followed by 9 quantiles (0.1 through 0.9).
+   * then 9 points that represent 9 quantiles (0.1 through 0.9).

 UMAL head